 Editor's note: How addressing works for UL traffic (i.e. how the BS Reader identifies the appropriate AMF to which to forward UL messages) in the indirect path via AMF is FFS.

+- For RAN Reader selection:

+- AIoTF selects the RAN Reader.

+- AIoTF may select the RAN Reader based on the AF provided service area information and RAN Reader coverage information.

+- RAN Reader coverage information are configured in the AIoTF via OAM configuration.

+- AIoTF may also select the RAN Reader based on the stored RAN Reader information in the AIoTF or UDM.